jmcrego/MiNMT/README.md

 Thus obtaining `SP_en.model`, `SP_en.vocab`, `SP_fr.model` and `SP_fr.vocab`.

-* You can skip this preprocessing step if your data is already tokenized.
-In this case vocabularies must be created:
+* If your data is already tokenized you can skip the previous step.
+Vocabularies must be created:

 A single vocabulary for both data sides:
 ```